mypapit/nodemcu-crypto/README.md

 The currency displayed is in Malaysian Ringgit (MYR)

 ## Citing this work
-If you use this as a reference for your project, please cite this as:
+If you use this as a reference for your project, please cite this as (APA-Style):

 _Ismail, M. H. (2021).
 Simple code to Display Crypto Currency to 1602 i2c LCD on NodeMCU.
 Coding Malaya.
 Retrieved December 16, 2021, from https://github.com/mypapit/nodemcu-crypto_